bobbrose/sketchy/README.md

-Sketchy - React app to make image from a song or artist.
+Sketchy - React app to make an image from a song or artist.

 Uses OpenAI API to generate a specific prompt that is tailored to music and then creates the image from that prompt.

+Used AugmentCode as coding assistant to write most of the code for the server and client.

 ## Setup Instructions